-Here are seven key factors to keep in mind when thinking about how much equity to give your first 10 employees.
+We spoke to three experienced startup founders to narrow down six key factors to keep in mind when thinking about how much startup equity to give your first 10 employees.

 Think about salary and equity together

 Equity is only one part of an employee’s compensation package.
-Its other main component is salary.
-Working for an early-stage startup often means agreeing to a pay cut or a below-market salary.
-The bigger the gap between the salary you can afford and the market rate, the more equity you’ll need to offer to make a compelling offer.
+You’ll also have to decide how much to pay your early employees.
+Working for an early-stage startup could mean agreeing to a pay cut or a below-market salary.
+The bigger the gap between the salary you can afford and the market rate, the more equity you may want to offer to make a compelling offer.

-“What’s the cash consideration an employee is giving up to work with you?” says Steinberg.
+David Steinberg, founder of strategic marketing company Zeta Global, recommends asking: “What’s the cash consideration an employee is giving up to work with you?”
 Say, for example, you want to hire an employee who was making $180,000 a year.
 If you can only offer them a salary of $120,000, you’ll have to make up that gap by offering more equity.

 Sometimes those tradeoffs are significant.
-Wentz says that an early employee at EveryKey was willing to forgo a salary entirely for the first two years.
+Chris Wentz, founder of universal smartkey technology startup EveryKey, says that one of his earliest employees was willing to forgo a salary entirely for the first two years.
 He rewarded that employee with an outsized equity grant.
 “They got a significantly higher percentage of equity than somebody taking home pretty close to their market rate in salary,” he says.

 Levels and fields matter, too

 The field each hire works in matters, too.
-Steinberg says it always made sense for him to offer bigger equity packages to strong engineers who could build complex products.
-Because candidates with considerable engineering and product experience are often in high demand, they tend to expect the largest equity grants.
+For example, candidates with considerable engineering and product experience are often in high demand and tend to expect the largest equity grants.
 In other roles, such as sales, the expectation is likely to be more cash and less equity.

 Ultimately, all these considerations about equity percentages have to be grounded in the value of that equity.
 “The sooner you can find some kind of valuation for your company, the easier this exercise becomes,” Wentz says.

 Of course, at the early stages, a startup’s valuation merely reflects investors’ opinion of its worth.
-Typically, its equity is not readily tradable.
-While employees and founders all hope it will be worth much more later on, they understand that the value of their equity could dissipate if the startup doesn’t make it.
-But a valuation can serve as a concrete starting point for both sides to evaluate equity grants.
+Typically, its equity is not liquid.
+While employees and founders all hope it will be worth much more later on, they understand that the value of their equity could be underwater.
+A valuation can serve as a concrete starting point for both sides to evaluate equity grants.

-Regardless of how much equity you decide to give, make your rationale clear to employees from the start, says Joe Beninato, who has founded four tech companies and was one of the first employees at four others over his career.
-“It’s important to be equitable and transparent about what’s happening,” he says.
+Regardless of how much equity you decide to give, make your rationale clear to employees from the start, says Joe Beninato, a serial tech company founder.
+“It’s important to be equitable and transparent about what’s happening,” Beninato says.
 “That means telling them, ‘We have set aside this much in a pool and you are either getting X percent of the pool or Y percent of the company—and we think that’s reasonable or higher than market rate.”

 Have a contingency plan in place

 One of the biggest mistakes founders make is not planning for the unexpected.
-Employees and even founders may decide—or be asked—to leave a startup prematurely.
+Employees and founders may leave a startup prematurely.
 Discussions around what happens to their equity can then quickly get messy.
 Steinberg says a vesting schedule and a buy-sell agreement will clarify the process for everyone.

-But if you have a plan in place, you can mitigate potential downsides.
-“Whenever somebody with an appropriate vesting schedule and cliff decided to leave the company, I’ve never felt regret at the equity they walked away with,” Steinberg says, “because that person put in the work,” he says.
+Having a plan in place, you can mitigate potential downsides.
+“Whenever somebody with an appropriate vesting schedule and cliff decided to leave the company, I’ve never felt regret at the equity they walked away with,” Steinberg says, “Because that person put in the work.”